openstack-archive/anvil/HACKING.md

 Anvil's official repository is located on GitHub at: https://github.com/yahoo/Openstack-Anvil.git.

-Besides the master branch that tracks the OpenStack ``trunk`` branches will maintained for all OpenStack releases starting with essex (stable/essex).
+Besides the master branch that tracks the OpenStack ``trunk`` tags will maintained for all OpenStack releases starting with `essex`.

 The primary script in anvil is ``smithy``, which performs the bulk of the work for anvil's use cases (it acts as the main program entry-point).